judesantos/suwat/README.md

 # scrib-o
-scrib-o - The transcription app by yourtechy.com
+scrib-o - The speech transcriber by yourtechy.com